sophie-muriel/mapify/README.md

 ~~- [ ] Manage and add comments -> not required~~
 ~~- [ ] Chat with and search other users -> not required~~
 - [x] Handle multiple images in report creation/editing (esp. editing)
+- [ ] Navigate to user specific chat from contacts screen

 *\*: in progress*